ruoqili0612/OnlineOrder/README.md

-A robust backend for an online food ordering system powered by Spring Boot, with RESTful APIs for menu browsing, order placement, and user authentication.
-Integrated with PostgreSQL via Spring Data JDBC, and deployed using Docker to AWS ECR for scalability.
+RESTful APIs for user, menu, and order management

+JWT-based authentication via Spring Security

+Database operations with Spring Data JDBC and PostgreSQL

+Dockerized and deployed on AWS for production readiness